intuition-io/intuition/README.md

 Features
 --------

-* High configurable trading backtest environment
+* Highly configurable trading backtest environment, powered by zipline project
 * Made to let you write easily algorithms, portfolio manager, parameters optimization and add data sources
-* Already include many
+* Already includes many
-* Let you integrate R (and soon other languages) in your algorithms
+* R integration (and soon other languages) in your algorithms
 * Complete results analyser
 * Web front end for efficient results visualization
 * Android notifications (for now with the help of freely available NotifyMyAndroid)
 * Message architecture for interprocess communication and distributed computing, with a central remote console controling everything
-* Ressources to learn about quantitative finance (cleaning it, soon to come)
+* Ressources to learn about quantitative finance (cleaning it, coming soon)
 * Neuronquant is also a financial library, with common used trading functions, graphics, ... used for example to solve Coursera econometrics assignments
 * MySQL and SQLite data management for optimized financial storage and access
 * Advanced computations available: neural networks, natural language processing, genetic optimization, checkout playground directorie !
+* Random fancy stuff as well in this directory

 Installation
 ------------

 - ```# > apt-get install git libzmq-dev r-base python2.7 mysql-server libmysqlclient-dev npm python-pip planner python-dev```
-- ``` # > pip install pip-tools
+- ``` # > pip install pip-tools```

 - Zipline backtster engine:
    - Clone (outside QuanTrade project) or fork (then clone your own copy) the original project at https://github.com/quantopian/zipline
-   - Follow zipline normal installation
    - To stay up-to-date: add streams to the original project and to my fork:
       - ```./zipline $> git remote add quantopian https://github.com/quantopian/zipline.git ```
       - ```./zipline $> git remote add neuronquant https://github.com/Gusabi/zipline.git ```